bisdn/bisdn.github.io/setup_physical.md

 ### Configuring the OpenStack ML2 integration
 #### Install the mechanism driver
-The [Basebox ML2 mechanism driver][ml2] is provided in form of a Linux package (for now only debian .deb, others coming soon).
+The Basebox ML2 mechanism driver is provided in form of a Linux package (for now only debian .deb, others coming soon).

 Once the .deb file is obtained and placed on the OpenStack Neutron host machine, the `basebox-mechanism-driver` package can be installed from the command line, as follows:
 ```shell